-8.1 Records Management
+8.1.1 Records Management

 Information is a very important element of the IVMP.
 The implementation of good record management helps ensure that Manitoba Hydro is compliant with any legal requirements and can improve the way various activities are conducted.
-Any records associated with the IVMP will be filed, retrieved and maintained in the Transmission GIS or the Property Management database.
-This page was left intentionally blank.
+Any records associated with the IVMP will be filed, retrieved and maintained in the Transmission GIS or other applicable record management system.